Cookies on the SIM Sherpa website

 Sky haven’t offered a way to pay as you go on their network since their now long defunct “Pay As You Use” scheme.
 You have to join on a contract on Sky Mobile.

-giffgaff are a decent choice if you want to join on pay as you go on O2’s network.
-Their rates are somewhat pricey, but if you don’t use your phone much then it might just work for you:
+giffgaff are your best choice if you’re looking to pay as you go on O2’s network.
+But their rates are still quite high, so they’re only a realistic option if you use your phone infrequently:

 However, 1pMobile are the cheapest network for pay as you go rates by a mile.
 And they use EE’s fantastic network:

-If you want to pay as you go then there are a few good options out there.
-You can see all the best Pay As You Go networks in our guide here.
+There are a few good Pay As You Go schemes out there.
+You can see all of them in our guide here.

 Useful link: Read our 1pMobile review